Here you will find a collection of zoo writing prompts that students of all ages love.

 29. Imagine that you are a zookeeper.
 Write about a typical day at the zoo.
 What tasks do you complete and which animals do you care for?

 30. Write a poem about the zoo.
-Try to include the names of as many zoo animals as you can.

 31. At the local zoo, a hippopotamus and a zebra become great friends.
 They want to escape from the zoo, so they plan an exit.
 Describe how they plan their escape, and tell the final outcome of their ambition.

 32. Write a first-person narrative story from the point of view of a zoo animal.
-You can write from the perspective of any zoo animal you want.

 34. Pretend that you have the ability to understand animals’ thoughts.
 As you walk about the zoo, what conversations do you hear among the animals?
 What do they think about all of these strange people staring, pointing, and snapping pictures of them?